 Among the top-3 retail brokers, Vanguard charges the lowest expense ratios in its money market funds.
 Even if you use another broker for your investments, you can still use Vanguard just for its money market funds as you do with a bank or a credit union for a high yield savings account.

 The default settlement fund in a Vanguard brokerage account is Vanguard Federal Money Market Fund (VMFXX).
 This fund invests in U.S. government securities.
 It has an expense ratio of 0.11%.
 Any cash you add to the brokerage account automatically goes into this fund.
 There’s no minimum, and you don’t have to do anything extra to buy or sell.

 Vanguard also offers some other money market funds for buying and selling manually.
 All require a minimum initial purchase of $3,000.
-Please click here to see the list (click on the Performance tab to see the current yield).
+Please read Which Vanguard Money Market Fund Is the Best at Your Tax Rates for more information on Vanguard money market funds.

 For maximum safety, Vanguard Treasury Money Market Fund (VUSXX, expense ratio 0.09%) invests exclusively in Treasuries.
 Interest from this fund is exempt from state and local taxes.